German parties reach deal for government to end Merkel era

 Associated Press

-BERLIN (AP) — German center-left leader Olaf Scholz says three parties have reached a deal to form a new government that will end the era of longtime Chancellor Angela Merkel.

-Scholz said Wednesday he expects that members of the parties will give their blessing to the deal in the next 10 days.
+Scholz, of the center-left Social Democrats, said he expects that members of the parties will give their blessing to the deal in the next 10 days.

-BERLIN (AP) — The three parties negotiating to form Germany’s next government will present their coalition agreement Wednesday — a deal that will pave the way for center-left leader Olaf Scholz to replace longtime Chancellor Angela Merkel.
+At a news conference, Scholz and other leaders gave some indications of how the coalition would govern.

+Among the first measures agreed: compulsory vaccinations in places where particularly vulnerable people are cared for, with the option of expanding that rule.
+That comes as Germany is seeing a surge in cases, and the political transition has somewhat hampered the country’s response.

+The new government will not seek “the lowest common denominator, but the politics of big impacts,” Scholz promised.

+Robert Habeck, co-leader of the environmentalist Green party, meanwhile, said measures planned by the government would put Germany on a path to meet the goals of the 2015 Paris climate accord.

-The center-left Social Democrats have been negotiating with the environmentalist Green party and the pro-business Free Democrats since narrowly winning a national election on Sept.
-26. The latter two parties said the agreement would be unveiled on Wednesday afternoon.
+The Social Democrats have been negotiating with the Greens and the pro-business Free Democrats since narrowly winning a national election on Sept.
+26.

 If party members sign off on it, the three-way alliance — which has never yet been tried in a national government — will replace the current “grand coalition” of the country’s traditional big parties.
 The Social Democrats have served as the junior partner to Merkel’s center-right Christian Democrats.